 \begin{definition} Let $(G,${$\partial G$}$)$ be an orientable $PD(n+2)$ pair, and let $\Gamma$ be a minimal graph of groups decomposition of $G$.
 Let $v$ be a vertex of $\Gamma$ which is of $VPCn$--by--Fuchsian type.
 (See Definition \ref{defnofVPC-by-Fuchsiantype}.)

 Then $v$ is of \textsl{interior Seifert type} if each edge of $\Gamma$ which is incident to $v$ determines a splitting of $G$ over an essential torus. \end{definition}

 Recall that Lemma \ref{VPC-by-Fuchsiangrouphasuniquefibre} shows that the $VPCn$ normal subgroup $L$ of $G(v)$ with Fuchsian quotient is unique.
 Note that as $G$ is torsion free, so is $L$, so that $L$ is $PDn$.
-The following little result applied to any edge group of $v$ tells us that $L$ must be orientable.
+The following little result applied to any edge group $K$ of $v$ tells us that if $v$ is of interior Seifert type, then $L$ must be orientable.
+Note that $L$ is normal in $K$ with quotient which must be isomorphic to $\mathbb{Z}$ or to $\mathbb{Z}_{2}\ast\mathbb{Z}_{2}$, as these are the only possible peripheral subgroups of a finitely generated Fuchsian group.
 Of course this question did not arise in the case of a $3$--manifold as then $L$ was the fundamental group of a closed $1$--manifold, and the only such manifold is orientable.

 \begin{lemma} Let $K$ be an orientable $PD(n+1)$ group, and let $L$ be a $VPCn$ normal subgroup of $K$ with quotient isomorphic to $\mathbb{Z}$ or to $\mathbb{Z}_{2}\ast\mathbb{Z}_{2}$.
 Then $L$ is an orientable $PDn$ group. \end{lemma}